-Alongside Thatcher, Vinson co-founded the Centre for Policy Studies, an opaque neoliberal British think tank.
-Vinson is also prominent donor to right-wing think tank, the Institute of Economic Affairs (IEA), which has received money from oil and tobacco firms.
+Alongside Thatcher, Vinson co-founded the Centre for Policy Studies, an opaque free-market British think tank.
+Vinson is also a prominent funder of the right-wing think tank, the Institute of Economic Affairs (IEA), which has received money from oil and tobacco firms.
 Vinson was made “Life Vice-President” of the IEA, having worked closely with its first director general, Sir Ralph Harris.

 Stance on Climate Change

 The GWPF has released reports claiming that “policies to ‘stop climate change’ are based on climate models that completely failed to predict the lack of warming for the past two decades” and contends that “carbon dioxide has been mercilessly demonized as ‘carbon pollution’, when in fact it is a benefit to the planet.”

 “I am very proud to fund [the GWPF].
 You have to put a question mark over climate change if over the last 14 years the world has not got any hotter.”

 The University of Buckingham opened the Vinson Centre, a collaboration between the university and the free-market Institute of Economic Affairs, “dedicated to exploring the wide range of ideas, arguments and issues associated with the idea of a ‘constitution of liberty’”, according to an IEA press release.

 The Nigel Vinson Charitable Trust donated £5.5m to the private University of Buckingham.

 Lord Vinson donated £10,000 to the GWPF.
 This second grant to the climate denial think tank was recorded alongside a donation to the Prince’s Countryside Fund under the category, “For the advancement of environmental protection or improvement.”

 - Global Warming Policy Foundation (GWPF) — Funder.

 - Center for Policy Studies — Founder and then Director (1974 – 1980). ,